Lower bounds on Anderson-localised eigenfunctions on a strip: Introduction

 On an event of full probability, $H$ exhibits Anderson localisation which manifests itself in the following spectral properties: the spectrum of $H$ is pure point, and the eigenfunctions decay exponentially, meaning that there exists a deterministic $\gamma > 0$ such that for each eigenfunction $\psi$ of $H$

-where $\| \cdot \|$ denotes the Euclidean norm in $\mathbb C^W$.
+where $\| \cdot \|$ denotes the Euclidean norm in $\mathbb R^W$.

 For $W=1$, the pure point nature of the spectrum was first established in \cite{GMP}, and exponential decay -- by Molchanov in \cite{Molch}; see further Kunz and Souillard \cite{KS}.
 In these works, it was assumed that the distribution of the potential is absolutely continuous with bounded density, The case of singular potentials was settled by Carmona, Klein, and Martinelli \cite{CKM}.
 For $W>1$ (Schr\"odinger case) with absolutely continuous distribution of the potential, the pure point nature of the spectrum was first proved in \cite{G80}, and exponential decay -- by Lacroix in \cite{Lacr,Lacr2}.
-The general Schr\"odinger case was settled by Klein, Lacroix and Speis in \cite{KLS}, building on \cite{GM}; the argument given there can be extended to the general situation (\ref{eq:jcond}), once the result of \cite{G95} (discussed below) is taken into account.
+The general Schr\"odinger case was settled by Klein, Lacroix and Speis in \cite{KLS}, building on \cite{GM}.
+The argument of \cite{KLS} can be extended to the general situation (\ref{eq:jcond}), once the result of \cite{G95} (discussed below) is taken into account; an alternative argument avoiding multi-scale analysis and applicable to the general model (\ref{eq:model}) (and also to its further generalisation allowing for random hopping) is given in \cite{MS}.
 In this paper, we do not discuss Anderson localisation in dimension $d > 1$, and refer to the works of Fr\"ohlich and Spencer \cite{FS} and Aizenman and Molchanov \cite{AM} and also to the monograph of Aizenman and Warzel \cite{AW}.

 A more precise version of the relation (\ref{eq:expdecay}) can be stated in terms of the Lyapunov exponents associated with $H$.
 For $\lambda \in \mathbb R$, define the one-step transfer matrices

 and the multi-step transfer matrices